outdreamer/build-a-cure/docs/tasks/implementation_options.md

 		# either use the interface configured in the interfaces_to_apply list
 		# or derive the interface which can fulfill a required step and apply that interface
-		# the 'core' interface can identify 'core components', so that would provide the structure needed to find the useful structure,
+		# the 'core' interface can find 'core components', so that would provide the structure needed to find the useful structure,
 		# which can then be connected with the 'merge' function

-		# identify 'input' core components and 'output' core components
+		# find 'input' core components and 'output' core components
 		# connect 'input' core components and 'output' core components

 		if interface == 'core':